BRING AND NOT TO BRING!

 • Makeup

-• Your openness, your generosity, your sense of humor, and your smile
+• Your open mind, generosity, sense of humor, and smile

 WHAT YOU SHOULD NOT BRING